InesBlin/coda_hypothesis_generation/experiments/README.md

 - `run_final_classification.py`: run final classification on test set with best params
 - `search_hp_classification.py`: search for best parameters

+All the experiments related to the more complex classification models are in the `complex` folder.

 ### Link prediction task